SoftIron/overdrive/1000/README.md

 If you're running from a Linux computer, make sure you have permission to access /dev/ttyACM0.
 You can run screen using sudo to run it as root or you can install a udev rules file to /etc/udev/rules.d/ which changes the permissions of the OverDrive 1000 serial device.

 **How can I connect to my OverDrive 1000 from Windows?**
-First download and install the OverDrive 1000 driver here.
+First download and install the OverDrive 1000 driver at https://github.com/SoftIron/overdrive/blob/master/1000/od1000_installer.zip.
 This driver will create a virtual COM port which you can open with PuTTY.
-Please refer to the OverDrive 1000 manual which is available at support.softiron.com for detailed instructions regarding the use of PuTTY.
+Please refer to the OverDrive 1000 manual which is available at https://github.com/SoftIron/overdrive/blob/master/1000/OD1000_QSGv1.pdf for detailed instructions regarding the use of PuTTY.